Modern Java Constructs

 1 Declares an auto-closeable resource in the block context.

-2 The auto-closeable resource is closed by Java runtime when leaving the block either through regular flow or when an exception is thrown.
+2 Java runtime closes the auto-closeable resource when leaving the block either through regular flow or when an exception is thrown.
 The programmer can never forget to close the resource.

 Streams